elixir-lang/elixir/docs/3_modules.md

     MyServer.__info__(:data) #=> [my_data: 13]

-Setting a data to nil automatically discards it from the dictionary.

-Note: Erlang developers may be wondering why Elixir provides its own data abstraction instead of using Erlang attributes.
+> Note: Erlang developers may be wondering why Elixir provides its own data abstraction instead of using Erlang attributes.
 Erlang attributes are basically a list which also support duplicated values.
-For Elixir, since the same attribute may be read and updated several times during compilation, it makes more sense to have a dictionary structure instead of a list.
-Erlang developers can still add Erlang attributes though, via the `Module.add_attribute` API.
+For Elixir, since the same attributes may be read and updated several times during compilation, it makes more sense to have a dictionary structure instead of a list.
+Erlang developers can still add Erlang attributes though, via the `Module.add_attribute(module, attribute, value)` API.

 ## 3.6 Module nesting